-There are many persons and institutions active in extramural art education: youth centres, community centres and clubhouses, the open university, teachers who give private lessons, amateur art societies and artists’ organisations with educational activities.
+There are many persons and institutions active in extra-mural art education: youth centres, community centres and clubhouses, the open university, teachers who give private lessons, amateur art societies and artists’ organisations with educational activities.
 There are also organisations that offer holiday courses.
-Practically every local authority has an arts centre.
-A number of national institutions provide support and promote the improvement of quality in amateur art.

-There are some 250 recognised arts centres subsidised by the local authority: music schools, creative centres and combined institutions that specialise in art education and target a broad public.
-For example Buitenkunst, Crea, MK24 en Open Studio.
-Arts centres offer amateurs art education and artistic practice in a variety of disciplines, such as fine art, music, dance, theatre, audiovisual art and theatre.
-Music schools sometimes offer other disciplines as well.
+There are some 150 recognised arts centres in the Netherlands subsidised by the local authority: music schools, creative centres and combined institutions that specialise in art education and target a broad public.
+These centres can be broken down into three types of organization:

 An increasing number of museums, theatres and concert halls have an education department.
 This is stimulated, for instance, by forms of cooperation between schools and art institutions.
 The subject Cultural and Artistic Education (CKV) in secondary schools has also provided a major impulse in this respect.
 Educational guided tours, workshops and teaching programmes are developed.
 For example, before attending a performance children can follow a workshop and receive an introduction to what they are going to see.
 There are also projects in which various museums enter into forms of cooperation with one another.

 As a trained teacher in an artistic subject you can give educational guided tours or provide workshops for school classes or individual visitors.
 You may often do this freelance.